 - Shorten the long-term impacts of COVID-19

-Here are the things you should be asking and reviewing with
+Here are the things you should be asking and reviewing with your billing provider:

 - Review hospital contracts: Most hospital contracts include provisions for revenue minimums.
 It is worth exploring what provisions your current contract has – and working with the hospital to determine if and when emergency funds might become available.